It is a daunting idea isn’t it starting running! That was how I felt as a non-runner 20 weeks before I decided to sign

 Remember if you are running at night to buy suitable kit for night running including reflective gear etc.

 Whilst you don’t need expensive trainers to run you need to be comfortable.
 To avoid injury trainers designed for running that support your feet in all the right places are ideal and need not be expensive.

 The first running trainers I had were £17.99 and were fine.
 One day I swapped from them to my “normal” trainers and that day I hurt my knee.
-I couldn’t say for sure it is linked but have only used running trainers since.
+I couldn’t say for sure it is linked but has only used running trainers since.

 If you have any health conditions ask your doctor for advice.
 Many you can still run with including varicose veins.